From Quantum Relative Entropy to the Semiclassical Einstein Equations

-\paragraph*{Acknowledgements.} The authors would like to thank Markus Fröb and Rainer Verch for very helpful and inspiring comments.
-Moreover, AM is thankful for the stimulating atmosphere at the Casual Fermion Systems 2025 conference that lead to ideas implemented in this paper.
+\paragraph*{Acknowledgements.} The authors thank Markus Fröb for very helpful discussions and suggestions, as well as Rainer Verch for particularly insightful and valuable comments.
+They also thank Bernard Kay for constructive feedback.
+A.M. is thankful for the stimulating atmosphere at the Causal Fermion Systems 2025 conference that lead to ideas implemented in this work.